 10. Conor McGregor

-Speaking of boxers: following his boxing debut in August 2017, the Irish MMA-fighter Conor McGregor announced that he will be launching his own whiskey.
-Notorious Irish Whiskey will probably be available in stores later this year.
+Speaking of boxers: following his boxing debut in August 2017, the Irish MMA-fighter Conor McGregor revealed that he will be launching his own whiskey.
+What was initially announced as Notorious Irish Whiskey, became Proper Number Twelve.

 Photo: The Sun